Should Beginner Golfers Use a Driver?

 6. Confidence Is Built Through Success

-“Golf is hard enough—set yourself up for small wins, not big failures.”
+“Golf is hard enough—set yourself up for minor victories, not big failures.”

 7. There’s Time to Learn the Driver Later

-Just because you shouldn’t use a driver now doesn’t mean you’ll never use it.
-Once you’ve developed a consistent swing and feel comfortable, start practicing with the driver on the range.
+Skipping the driver now doesn’t mean you won’t use it.
+Once you have a consistent swing, start practising the driver on the range.

 8. Keep Your Expectations Realistic

-Many new golfers expect to hit 250-yard drives or shoot under 90 right away.
-But the truth is: golf is difficult, and progress takes time.
+Many beginners expect 250-yard drives or shooting under 90 right away.
+Golf is tough, and improvement takes time.

 Focus on the fundamentals: